25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 6. The Last Supper by Leonardo da Vinci

-The Last Supper mural by Leonardo da Vinci from 15. century is one of the greatest works of art in the world.
-It is located to the left of the Church of Santa Maria delle Grazie.
+Leonardo da Vinci’s mural The Last Supper from the 15th century is considered one of the greatest artworks in the world.
+You will find it on the left side of the Church of Santa Maria delle Grazie.

 The Last Supper of Leonardo da Vinci